-Filled with sausage and scrambled eggs, these Zucchini Breakfast Boats are a great low carb and gluten-free way to get a serving of vegetables in your morning meal.
+Filled with sausage and scrambled eggs, these stuffed Zucchini Boats are a great low carb and gluten-free way to get a serving of vegetables in your morning meal.

 Wow!
 These are really good, if I do say so myself.

 A few years ago my grocery store started carrying Magda squash.
 If you unfamiliar with the name, Magda squash is a Lebanese variety of Summer squash that is typically shorter than a zucchini and more plump.
 It is tapered like an eggplant, has a beautiful variegated dark/light green skin, and is the perfect shape and size for filling and stuffing.
 It's my go-to squash for these types of dishes, but zucchini or yellow squash will do.

 We often have stuffed squash as a side with our dinner, but I wanted to incorporate them for breakfast as a change.
 You know me, I love myself a good quiche, but I've been wanting to incorporate more whole foods and vegetables in my diet as well as reduce my reliance on the typical low carb crutches.
 I thought sausage and scrambled eggs would make a fairly easy low carb and gluten-free filling for these stuffed zucchini boats and I was right!
 Not typically a scrambled egg person, I was surprised at how much I liked the combination of ingredients.
 What was even better, is that my kids ate them up and wanted more!
 Yeah, vegetables!